jatin1510/miro-clone/README.md

 - **Color Picker**:
   - User now has infinite possible combinations of the layer they want.
 Color picker also has the debouncing technique to prevent the numerous undo/redo actions

+- **Export as a PNG**:
+  - Users can now export their board as a PNG image file.
+This functionality allows users to save their work and share it with others easily.

 - **Bug Fixes**:
   - **Search and Favorite Functionality**: Fixed the search and favorite functionality by using `useSearchParams`.